Mazyod/gameup-ios-sdk/README.md

 * To install dependencies (only needed when changing/updating Podfile):
 `pod install`

-#### Building the Quickstart Guide

-The documentation source for the [Quickstart Guide](#quickstart) is in the `www` folder.

-The documentation can be built with [Middleman](http://middlemanapp.com/).
-To run the local server for viewing use `middleman server` and to build compiled code for deployment use `middleman build`.

 ### Contribute

 All contributions to the documentation and the codebase are very welcome and feel free to open issues on the tracker wherever the documentation needs improving.